Home

 Second,

-this is boring stuff to a reader.
-The reader is smart enough to realize
+stuff to a reader.
+The reader is smart enough

 And

-third, we need to add body language and action to dialogue to convey
+we need to add body language and action to

 As

-interpret the meaning of the words.
-Since the reader cannot see the
+meaning of the words.
+Since the reader cannot

 Adding

-need to break up the monologue with tags or action.
+doesn't need to break up the monologue with

 There